-This document represents the BMP Plan for the Deactivation and Remediation (D&R) Contractor and Infrastructure Contractor activities and their respective subcontractors.
-The DUF_6 Conversion Contractor is a co-permittee on KPDES Permit KY0004049, but has its own BMP Plan that addresses discharges to Outfall 017 from the DUF_6 Conversion facilities.
+This document represents the BMP Plan for the Deactivation and Remediation (D&R) Contractor and Infrastructure Support Services Contractor activities and their respective subcontractors.
+The DUF6 Conversion Contractor is a co-permittee on KPDES Permit KY0004049, but has its own BMP Plan that addresses discharges from the DUF6 Conversion facilities.

 DOE's activities at the Paducah Site are carried out through its prime contractors.
 A portion of the required work is accomplished through subcontractors via direction from these various DOE prime contractors.
-Requirements of this BMP Plan are communicated to projects and subcontractors through the Work Planning and Control Program (WPCP).
-The scope of work required for each contract, project, or other work activity is evaluated through the WPCP to ensure that environmental and safety controls, such as BMPs, are implemented.
-As a part of the WPCP, inspection schedules and recordkeeping associated with the BMP Plan are established.
+Requirements of this BMP Plan are communicated to projects and subcontractors through the Activity Level Work Planning and Control (WPC) Program.
+The scope of work required for each contract, project, or other work activity is evaluated through the WPC process to ensure that environmental and safety controls, such as BMPs, are implemented.
+As a part of the WPC process, inspection schedules and recordkeeping associated with the BMP Plan are established.